Let’s get started!

 As per reports, 59% of customers agree they have higher expectations for customer support than they did one year ago.

 AWT is what determines the health of your call center.
 These numbers give you a big-picture that speaks about how your agents are performing, how to optimize IVR, and more.
 By addressing these factors, you can easily reduce AWT and can also reduce the number of abandoned calls.

 However, the answer doesn’t always stick to getting the numbers down.
 So here we have gathered are a few general tips to reduce long hold times for your valued customers:

 It isn’t uncommon for people to report frustrating customer experience with an ineffective IVR.
 Such issues give customers confusing option trees, route their call to the wrong places, or at times, even misread their inputs.

 Ensure to test your IVR so that your callers can get connected with the right department quickly.
 This can further minimize the amount of time they spend waiting on the call center agents, who often have to transfer their calls anyway.

 2. Try to Change Your Workforce Management Strategy

 If your agent can handle his calls faster and efficiently resolve all the callers’ needs, your company can enjoy enhanced customer satisfaction and higher rates of first call resolution.

-Additionally, if you can empower your call center representatives to monitor their own calls in the queue, you can also incentivize them to reduce call times whenever the queues exceed a certain limit.
+Additionally, if you can empower your call center representatives for real time call monitoring their own calls in the queue, you can also incentivize them to reduce call times whenever the queues exceed a certain limit.